51Degrees/documentation/src/concepts/flowelements/onpremiseengine.md

 update functionality, as an **engine** may be configured in a way that means it is streaming data from the @datafile.
 When a temporary @datafile is used, the original @datafile is freed up to be updated without affecting the @datafile currently in use.

-## Meta Data
+## Metadata

-Each @datafile in an **engine** contains meta data, some of which is used by the @dataupdateservice.
-This meta data provides the @dataupdateservice with the age of the @datafile, the time at which a new one will be available, and a URL to get the new @datafile from when it is available.
+Each @datafile in an **engine** contains metadata, some of which is used by the @dataupdateservice.
+This metadata provides the @dataupdateservice with the age of the @datafile, the time at which a new one will be available, and a URL to get the new @datafile from when it is available.